 Below, a brief description of our New York City research studies.

-The Mothers & Children Study in Northern Manhattan and the South Bronx follows a group of 725 African American and Latino pregnant women and their children, whose health is monitored from the child’s birth through adolescence.
+The Mothers & Children Study in Northern Manhattan and the South Bronx follows a group of 725 African American and Latino pregnant women and their children.
+From birth through adolescence, we monitor the children’s health and development.
 Northern Manhattan and the South Bronx are low-income neighborhoods that bear a disproportionate share of New York City’s pollution sources.
 They include diesel bus depots, major commercial roadways, and derelict public housing, which is often infested with pests.
 Unfortunately, these are conditions are all too common in other urban environments.
 We examine the respiratory health, cognitive development, and level of cancer risk in children prenatally exposed to common urban air pollutants from fuel burning (e.g., vehicles, industry), environmental tobacco smoke (ETS), residential pesticides, cockroach and mouse allergens, phthalates and bisphenol A (chemicals commonly found in plastics), mold, mercury, and lead.

-Disease Investigation through Specialized Clinically-Oriented Ventures In Environmental Research (DISCOVER), a special initiative from 2007 to 2013, consisted of four coordinated studies designed to increase our understanding of when and how air pollutants increase the risk for childhood asthma through additional research on the Center’s Mothers & Newborns Study cohort:
+Disease Investigation through Specialized Clinically-Oriented Ventures In Environmental Research (DISCOVER) was a special initiative from 2007 to 2013, consisting of four linked studies designed to increase our understanding of when and how air pollutants increase the risk for childhood asthma through additional research in the Center’s Mothers & Newborns Study cohort:

-1) “Time Windows of Asthma Vulnerability” aimed to determine at what point in their development, young inner-city children are most vulnerable to air pollution exposure, and also monitors the effects of recent policy changes on exposure to traffic-related air pollution.
+1) “Time Windows of Asthma Vulnerability” aimed to determine at what point in their development, young inner-city children are most vulnerable to air pollution exposure, and to also monitor the effects of recent policy changes on exposure to traffic-related air pollution.

 2) “New Air Sampling Technology” aimed to develop a small lightweight, personal air sampling system (the size of an iPod) for a group of children in our cohort to wear while at home, in school, and in transit.
-We will collect data from asthmatic and non-asthmatic children wearing this system, with the goal of better understanding how exposure to diesel exhaust can exacerbate asthma symptoms in young children.
+We collected data from asthmatic and non-asthmatic children wearing this system, with the goal of better understanding how exposure to diesel exhaust can exacerbate asthma symptoms in young children.

 3) The “Genes & Asthma” project investigated whether modifications on a genetic level are involved in the process of childhood asthma development.